-University Technical Colleges (UTCs) are government-funded schools that offer 14–19 year olds a great deal more than traditional schools.
-They teach students technical and scientific subjects in a whole new way and are educating the inventors, engineers, scientists and technicians of tomorrow.
+University Technical Colleges (UTCs) are government-funded schools that offer 14-19 year olds a great deal more than traditional schools.
+They teach learners technical and scientific subjects in a whole new way and are educating the inventors, engineers, scientists and technicians of tomorrow.

 Skills for the future

 The UK needs advanced technical skills at all levels if we are to prosper in the 21st century.
 Whether in manufacturing, wind farms, rail links or high tech hospitals we need a workforce that can develop new products, stretch and reuse existing resources, and meet all the challenges of the future.